Unique Ways to Get the Most Out of the 4th of July

 And, of course, what’s a holiday without food traditions!
-Insist on some easy patriotic food for this day.
+Insist on easy patriotic food for this day.

 Luckily, blueberries and strawberries make just the right colors!
-So, get out some fruit with whipped cream, make yogurt pops, popsicles, or a homemade fruit pie.
+So, get out the fruit with whipped cream, make yogurt pops, popsicles, or a homemade fruit pie.

 8. Take a Patriotic Family Photo

-Next, document your good times with a photo of whomever you spend the day with.
+Next, document your good times with a photo of the people you spend the day with.

 If you do this every year, you’ll have a terrific snapshot of the unforgettable memories that were made and the way your tribe changed throughout the years.